How Long Does It Take for Mold to Grow After a Water Leak?

 4. Monitor for signs of mold

 Even after drying, keep an eye (and nose) out for new signs of mold.
-It may still develop if all moisture was not removed.
+It may still develop if all the moisture is not removed.

 5. Schedule a mold inspection

-If you suspect mold or if the leak affected more than one area, a professional inspection ensures there are no hidden mold colonies growing behind surfaces.
+If you suspect mold or if the leak affected more than one area, a professional inspection ensures no hidden mold colonies are growing behind surfaces.

 Final thoughts